hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### Capabilities
-Get capabilities for an account on a stable coin.
-Capabilties have a reference of all the details of the stable coin querying to, the list of capabilities and the account the capabilities belong to.
-Each capability determines the type of operation that can be performed (cash in, burn, wipe, etc) and on wether it should be done onto the smart contract for the stable coin (proxyAddress in the `coin: StableCoin` attribute) or through the Hedera Token Service.
+Get capabilities for an account for a stable coin.
+Each capability determines the type of operation that can be performed (cash in, burn, wipe, etc...) and on whether it should be done via the smart contract for the stable coin (proxyAddress in the `coin: StableCoin` attribute) or through the Hedera Token Service.

-See the spec below for all the atributes you can get from the request.
+See the spec below for all the attributes you can get from the request.

 **Spec:**